 R1b is the largest clan in Britain and Ireland linking Celtic Britain with Iberia.
 Six thousand years ago hunter gathers moved north along the Atlantic coast to Brittany and then to Britain and Ireland.
 The movement into Britain was early and numerous, the descendants of the Celts form the genetic bedrock of modern Britain.

 If you are related to me through my Father or his father etc. or their male siblings then we share the Y-DNA.
 The male surnames would be Dwyne, Dwine and Downey.
+The oldest record I have is of Thomas Dwine b1785 Ireland.
+Of course there could be many other surnames.

 DNA testing is not cheap.
 It is however a method of tracing your family to a time when written records did not exist.
 DNA testing may provide a contact with relatives that you have no knowledge of.